-Voters in Sequoyah County who want to have absentee ballots mailed to them for the Nov.
-8 general election should apply now, County Election Board Secretary Cindy Osborn said.
+Voters in Sequoyah County who want to have absentee ballots mailed to them for the June 13 Sallisaw and Muldrow Special Elections should apply now, County Election Board Secretary Cindy Osborn said.

-Although the county election board can accept applications for absentee ballots until 5 p.m. on Nov.
-2, Osborn urged voters who want to vote by absentee ballot to apply early.
+Although the county election board can accept applications for absentee ballots until 5 p.m.
+June 7, Osborn urged voters who want to vote by absentee ballot to apply early.

-Absentee ballot application forms are available at the county election board office located at 110 E Creek Ave. in Sallisaw, Okla.
-74955.
-An online version of the form can be filled out and submitted electronically at www.elections.ok.gov.
+Absentee ballot application forms are available at the County Election Board office located at 110 E Creek Ave Sallisaw, OK 74955.
+An online version of the form can be filled out and submitted electronically at: www.elections.ok.gov.
 A print form can also be downloaded at that address.

 Ballots must be in the hands of county election board officials by 7 p.m. on election day to be counted.

-Osborn said any registered voter may vote by absentee ballot in any election in which he/she is eligible to vote.
+Osborn said any registered voter may vote by absentee ballot in any election in which he or she is eligible to vote.
 However, a voter must be registered and reside at an address within the geographical boundaries of a school district or a municipality to be eligible to vote in school district or municipal elections.
 It is not necessary to give a reason for voting absentee.

 “While anyone can vote absentee without giving a reason, the law still provides several advantages to absentee voters in some categories,” Osborn said.

 By stating one of the following reasons on their applications, absentee voters can activate special conditions that make it easier for them to use absentee ballots.
 The reasons are:

 • Voters who are physically incapacitated and voters who care for physically incapacitated persons who cannot be left unattended may vote absentee.
 They may apply only by mail, by fax, by email, online or via an agent who is at least 16 years of age and who is not employed by or related within the third degree of consanguinity or affinity to any person whose name appears on the ballot.